 Are A/C Repairs Expensive?

-Unfortunately, A/C repairs can be expensive.
-This is because the AC system is complex, and there are many different parts that can go wrong.
+Unfortunately, A/C repairs can be expensive because the AC system is complex, and many parts can have issues.
 On average, vehicle owners can expect to pay $1,000 for a typical A/C repair.

 Is Fixing Car A/C Worth It?